 What is counselling

-Firstly, a brief overview: counselling involves therapy, on a talk-basis, that aims to help people develop self-understanding, and make positive change.
-The factor that differentiates counselling from other forms of therapy such as psychiatry and psychology is that it is significantly less regulated; although there are university degrees and registration bodies for counsellors, someone can still call themself a counsellor with as little as a short online course.
+Firstly, a brief overview: counselling involves therapy, on a talking basis, that aims to help people develop self-understanding and make positive change.
+The factor that differentiates counselling from other forms of therapy, such as psychiatry and psychology, is that it is significantly less regulated; although there are university degrees and registration bodies for counsellors, someone can still call themself a counsellor with as little as a short online course.

-While this means that some counsellors are more trained than others, this isn’t to say that they do not play a valuable role, on a more in-depth scale, Upskilled explains the importance of counselling skills well, with useful insight into specific techniques and results that a counsellor will experience.
-Even less-educated counsellors provided they are responsible in their practice, can offer great benefit on a less intensive scale.
-Often, counsellors that might have underwhelming credentials, but many years of talk therapy experience can be some of the best counsellors in the industry.
+While this means that some counsellors are more trained than others, this isn’t to say that they do not play a valuable role, on a more in-depth scale.
+Upskilled explains the importance of counselling skills well, with useful insight into specific techniques and results that a counsellor will experience.
+Even less-educated counsellors, provided they are responsible in their practice, can offer great benefit on a less intensive scale.
+Often, counsellors who might have underwhelming credentials, but many years of talk therapy experience, can be some of the best counsellors in the industry.

 The accessibility and flexibility of counselling education

 The demand for varied skills and knowledge throughout this industry means that there is an abundance of training options available.
 Whether someone wants to learn the basics of counselling online in order to improve upon their interconnectivity skills or wants to undertake a more intensive bachelor’s degree as a career path, either option is available and viable.

 In addition to this accessibility and flexibility, counselling skills have potentially very broad applications – as mentioned earlier, a person might be looking at counselling as a career path, or may only want to upskill and improve their interpersonal skills.
 Even in careers such as teaching, human resources management, or any interpersonal role, counselling can be extremely beneficial.

 As a whole, this accessibility and broad application mean that counselling is viable and useful even in improving day-to-day relationships with co-workers, family, and friends.